chisui/dakka/thesis/main.md

 - `TypeFamilies`: Adds the ability to define type and data families.
 A type family can be thought of as a function on types.
 - `PolyKinds`: Allows mixing different kinds.
 For example `k` in `l :: [k]` could normally only be of kind `*` but with `PolyKinds` it may be any kind.

-These two extensions are the foundation for dependent typing in Haskell.
+These extensions are the foundation for dependent typing in Haskell.
 This enables the definition of `not` on types of kind `Bool`:

 ```haskell
 type family Not (a :: Bool) :: Bool where